The Sweethearts and the Culprits

 In a community near us, we know a gardener whose wife feeds the deer.
 Somehow that sounds like an oxymoron.
 But there are ways to make this work.

-They can weaken small camellias, sometimes to the point of killing them unless they are rescued and potted for a year or so to regain health.
-They can defoliate large plants up to a height of about four feet, but only to a height of four feet because deer rarely care to stretch for a meal.
+Our deer can defoliate large plants up to a height of about four or five feet, not much more, because they rarely care to stretch for a meal.
 Plants may look like eyesores but…

 Not a tragedy!
 A little judicious pruning and you can turn that eyesore of a shrub into an attractive ten-foot tree that becomes too much of a chore to chomp.

-When we want to create a small tree, we remove scroungy lower branches up to the height of deer browse.
+When we want to create a small tree, we remove scroungy lower branches and odd leaves up to the height of deer browse.

 We remove stubs close to the trunks, then select two or three upright trunks and prune out the others.

-Finally, we shape the limbed-up shrub by removing scraggly stems and thin if necessary.
-The crown may look too small for the height of the tree at this point, so we usually wait for a couple of years of growth before we do more judicious shaping.
+Finally, we shape the limbed-up shrub by removing unnecessary branches and thinning if necessary.
+The crown may seem out of place for the height of the tree at this point, so we usually wait for a couple of years of growth before we do more judicious shaping, if we feel the need.
 We also check the shrub occasionally for whiskers near the base and do clean-up pruning.

-We frequently use this technique of limbing up to create small trees out of shrubs that over night have grown into large green lumps behind our backs.
+We frequently use this technique of limbing up to create small trees out of shrubs that over night, it seems, have grown into large green lumps behind our backs.

-The goal is to make the plant so attractive after we’ve pruned it that a visitor will assume this stunning specimen was planned from the beginning.
-(That’s a gardening trick we use all the time.)
+The goal is to make the plant so attractive after we’ve pruned that a visitor will assume this stunning specimen was planned from the beginning.
+Only the gardener knows otherwise.

-Now we have a canvas underneath for growing deer-resistant ground covers like ferns or Solomon’s Seal, or deer-resistant annuals like impatiens.
+Now we have a canvas underneath for growing deer-resistant ground covers like ferns or Solomon’s Seal or epimedium, or deer-resistant annuals like impatiens.
 Easiest of all, is a two-inch layer of pine bark mulch, or a less formal leaf mulch.

 Sprays work well.
 But when I used them I had to train myself to be thinking about the weather and the plants all the time.

-I dared not procrastinate or goof off.
-Even a garden fanatic like me doesn’t want to do that.
+I dared not procrastinate or forget.
+And, frankly, even a garden fanatic like me doesn’t want that pressure.

 So we do one-time prevention.
-We put single specimens in a four-foot-high cage, or we temporarily fence a few plants with material that’s five feet or taller.
+We put single specimens in a four-foot-high cage of green-plastic-coated turkey wire, or we temporarily fence a few plants with material that’s five feet or taller.
 Not attractive in our natural woodland garden, but it’s not forever.